tfukui95/tor-experiment/Website Fingerprinting.md

 __Total Number of Packets__- Similar to adding up the total number of bytes sent and received, the total number of packets is also counted.

-### Method of Cross Validation

-For a closed-world data set, where the data set size is small, a process called cross validation is used in data mining to make the results more meaningful.
-The process is described in the paper by Panchenko, et al. [1]

->  the data is split into n evenly large parts, the folds.
-Then, the entire process of training and testing is repeated n times, using one of the n folds as test data and the remaining n − 1 folds as training data in turn.
-The results are averaged and therefore more solid and meaningful.
-In this paper, n is set to 10 with 2 instances per fold and per class.
-Additionally, the so-called stratification is used, which ensures that the instances within a class are represented as balanced as possible in each fold.
-The entire procedure is called ten-fold stratified cross-validation.

-An important reason for performing cross validation is so that training instances are not collected from the same circuit that is used to collect test instances [3].
-For the case of our experiment on GENI, we will not be performing cross validation.

-### Method of Packet Classification

-Herrmann et al. introduces the application of support vector machines (SVM) that are used in data mining for classification accuracy.
-The main idea of using SVM's is the classification of each instance or packet containing webpage details is treated as a vector [1].
-The process involves placing a hyperplane in the vector space to distinguish between different kinds of vectors.
-When vectors are not able to be separated linearly, a technique called the kernel trick is employed, where the vector space is brought to a higher dimension so that a hyperplane can be placed again.
-The whole process behind SVM is quite complicated, and thus will not be covered here.
-Those who would like further information are recommended _An Introduction to Support Vector Machines and other kernel-based learning methods_ written by N. Christianini and J. Shawe-Taylor.

-Some packets found in a traffic stream can be superfluous and may only reduce performance of the traffic analysis.
-TCP ACK packets which are acknowledgement packets are known to reduce performance due to its repetitiveness of being sent after every packet.
-This would make all traces seem very similar with all of the ACKs, therefore these are removed.
-Most ACK packets are 40 or 52 bytes, so these are filtered out.

-Every 100 cells, a circuit-level SENDME cell is sent [3].
-Similar to ACK cells, these cells do not provide any useful information and thus should be filtered out to improve performance.
-Another factor that is taken into account is that Tor cells are sent in 512-byte sizes, therefore the packets are rounded up to a size that is a multiple of 600 and are classified accordingly.
-For our experiment on GENI, we will not be doing any packet classification for data mining.

 ## Setting up the Website Fingerprinting Experiment

 We will now be setting up our own website fingerprinting experiment on GENI.
 The